NxPKG/khulnasoft-docs/content/waf/security-analytics/index.md

 Use the Security Analytics dashboard to:

 * View the traffic distribution for your domain.
-* Understand which traffic is being mitigated by Cloudflare security products, and where non-mitigated traffic is being served from (Cloudflare global network or origin server).
+* Understand which traffic is being mitigated by Khulnasoft security products, and where non-mitigated traffic is being served from (Khulnasoft global network or origin server).
 * Analyze suspicious traffic and create tailored WAF custom rules based on applied filters.
-* Learn more about Cloudflare’s security scores ([attack score](/waf/about/waf-attack-score/), [bot score](/bots/concepts/bot-score/), [uploaded content scanning](/waf/about/content-scanning/) results) with real data.
+* Learn more about Khulnasoft’s security scores ([attack score](/waf/about/waf-attack-score/), [bot score](/bots/concepts/bot-score/), [uploaded content scanning](/waf/about/content-scanning/) results) with real data.
 * [Find an appropriate rate limit](/waf/rate-limiting-rules/find-rate-limit/) for incoming traffic.

 If you need to modify existing security-related rules you already configured, consider also using the [Security Events](/waf/security-events/) dashboard.
-This dashboard displays information about requests affected by Cloudflare security products.
+This dashboard displays information about requests affected by Khulnasoft security products.

 ## Access

 To use Security Analytics:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account.

 2. Go to the account or zone dashboard: